deborah-pardoq86q/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
 It reminds us to first ensure our code is correct, clear, and follows good design principles before diving into optimizations.
 Only after profiling and identifying actual bottlenecks should we consider refining specific parts for performance gains.

+# 2024-03-05
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clean and readable code that can be easily understood and maintained by others.
+Remember that overcomplicating solutions often leads to bugs, maintenance nightmares, and decreased efficiency.
+Always consider the trade-offs between adding more features and keeping your codebase lean and comprehensible.
+Lastly, embrace the power of reusable code and modularity, as it fosters consistency, scalability, and reduces redundancy."

+In essence, 'Program like you're writing for people who will read and maintain your code, not just for computers to execute it.'